-Option 2 (Huawei): For SCell activation and deactivation delay requirements, it is suggested to introduce new test cases for FR2 inter-band CA scenario in Rel-16.
+Option 2 (Huawei, Apple, Qualcomm, MTK, Intel): For SCell activation and deactivation delay requirements, it is suggested to introduce new test cases for FR2 inter-band CA scenario in Rel-16.

 Recommended WF

-TBA
+Continue discussion in the 2nd round and the agreement will be captured in the WF.

 Sub-topic 8-2 TC configurations for inter-band CA requirement for FR2 UE measurement capability of independent Rx beam